 To communicate with you in connection with development consultations (including report generation).

-Process applications and make funding decisions as part of our community benefit grant funding process.
+Process applications, make funding decisions and manage grant awards as part of our community benefit grant funding process.

 Who do we share it with?

 Regulatory authorities we may be subject to for the purposes of demonstrating compliance with applicable law and regulations;